Your Cart

 Is coconut oil good for vaginal dryness?

-Coconut oil is used as a natural remedy for many health concerns, and some people have been turning to coconut oil as a lubricant to help with vaginal dryness, especially during sex.
-Anecdotal proof aside, there's no scientific evidence to support whether coconut oil is effective for vaginal dryness.
+Coconut oil is used as a natural remedy for many health concerns, and some people have been turning to coconut oil as a vaginal lubricant to help with dryness, especially during sex.
+Anecdotal proof aside, there are no scientific studies supporting whether coconut oil is a good choice.

-No research has been done on the safety or effectiveness of coconut oil as a treatment for vaginal dryness.
 Some studies suggest that coconut oil is generally safe to use on the skin, which has led to the belief that it’s also safe to use as a vaginal lubricant.
-It might be OK to use it on the vulva (the outer genitalia) to soothe any dryness but the jury’s out on its intra-vaginal use.
+It might be OK to use it on the vulva (the outer genitalia) to soothe any dryness, but the jury’s out on its intra-vaginal use.
+And just because a product is “natural” doesn’t always mean it’s better for your vagina!

 What to use instead of coconut oil